barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Crime is more complex than available data captures, so some caveats are required here.
 Crime rates used here only include reported crime.
 The [Bureau of Justice Statistics estimates that over 3 million—or 52%—of all violent crimes went unreported nationally from 2006-2010](https://www.bjs.gov/content/pub/pdf/vnrp0610.pdf).
 There are myriad social reasons why reported crimes might vary from the actual number of crimes committed, such as fear of not being believed or taken seriously and fear of reprisal.
 Criminal statistics are also highly prone to the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_(physics)): as a community is increasingly surveilled and subject to forcible contacts by the police, more crime may be reported to or observed by police.

-We used crime data collected during the same time period as the stop and frisk data provided by the MPD, again retrieved through [OpenData DC](http://opendata.dc.gov/datasets?q=crime).
+We used reported crime data collected during the same time period as the stop and frisk data provided by the MPD, again retrieved through [OpenData DC](http://opendata.dc.gov/datasets?q=crime).

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/08_crime_frisks.png)

 The chart above illustrates a relatively linear relationship between a given year's reported crime level and the subsequent year's number of stop and frisk incidents in each neighborhood of DC.
 Ivy City in 2014 is labeled as an example above.
-Predicting stop and frisk incidents with only the previous year's crime data results in the blue line above.
-There are many confounding variables that influence crime and policing behavior not being considered in this simplistic approach, but the "crime-only" model<sup>2</sup> shows a relatively strong relationship between a given year's crime level and the subsequent year's stop and frisk level with an R-squared of about .81.
+Predicting stop and frisk incidents with only the previous year's reported crime data results in the blue line above.
+There are many confounding variables that influence crime and policing behavior not being considered in this simplistic approach, but the "crime-only" model<sup>2</sup> shows a relatively strong relationship between a given year's reported crime level and the subsequent year's stop and frisk level with an R-squared of about .81.
 It predicts that, if 100 more crimes are committed in a particular neighborhood then are committed in another neighborhood over the course of a year, then that neighborhood will have nine more stop and frisk incidents over the course of the following year.
 The full model parameters are shown below:

 <table style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>